Chasing the Chesapeake Bay Blue Crab

 You’ll rarely experience the same dish twice since most chefs have their unique twist on the ingredients or cooking methods.
 Some recipes are handed down through the generations and kept under lock and key like the famous crab cakes at Uncle Charlie’s Bistro.
 Meanwhile, the Maryland Crab Soup at Pasta Plus has a hearty flavor from the bacon that’s sautéed in the base.

 If you’re staying at a bed-and-breakfast establishment, you will often be treated to seasonal crab specialties.
-Holly McKee at Great Oak Manor confirms it’s the Gruyere cheese that gives its crab quiche a delightful flavor.
+Great Oak Manor confirms it’s the Gruyere cheese that gives its crab quiche a delightful flavor.
 Tracy Stone, owner of The Inn at Mitchell House, said if she had to pick one ingredient that differentiates her Chestertown crab quiche (made on request for special occasions), “it would be the dry sherry.”

 Find these and other regional recipes in the “Tastiest Catch Cookbook,” published by Eastern Shore Heritage, Inc. to support its project—a campaign designed to preserve and maintain the cultural heritage, natural beauty and wildlife habitats of the area.